imvenx/arcanedocs/guide/get-started.md

 <YoutubeEmbed video-id="O4rt_7O5SGs" />

 ## Step 1: Install the Arcanepad Desktop App
 Install Arcanepad desktop application on your PC.
-Download it [here](https://github.com/imvenx/arcanepad-releases/releases)
+Download it on https://arcanepad.com or [here](https://github.com/imvenx/arcanepad-releases/releases)

 ## Step 2: Get the Arcanepad Mobile App
-Next, equip your android mobile device with the Arcanepad app [here](https://github.com/imvenx/arcanepad-releases-android/releases)
+Next, download and install the android app in your phone from https://arcanepad.com or from this link [here](https://github.com/imvenx/arcanepad-releases-android/releases)

 <!-- ## Step 3: Pair the two devices with the Arcane Code
 On the desktop app you will see the "Arcane Code".
 Open the mobile app, and insert this code.